Skip to Content

 Complaints

-If you are concerned about tree removals in the unincorporated County of Sonoma and believe removals may be occurring in violation of County Code, you may submit a complaint by following the instructions here.
+If you are concerned about tree removals in the unincorporated County of Sonoma and believe removals may be occurring in violation of County Code, you may submit a complaint.

 Frequently Asked Questions